Changing to F-1 Status

 Learn more about changing your status from within the United States.

-You may change your category immediately by leaving the U.S. and applying for an F-1 visa outside the United States.
-Upon entry, your status will also become F-1.
+You can promptly change your immigration status by leaving the United States and applying for an F-1 visa at a US embassy or consulate.
+Once you enter the US under F-1 status, your status will automatically transition to F-1.

 Learn more about changing your visa by travel.